Where to Stay in New York: A First Timers Guide (2025)

 Chelsea and Greenwich Village (best for those looking for a trendy area with good nightlife)

-Bad for: not that close to some of the main attractions.
+The bad: Not that close to some of the main attractions.

 This trendy area is known for its art galleries, unique boutiques, historic brownstone houses and tree-lined streets.
 It also has some fantastic bars and restaurants.
 If you want a trendy area with lively nightlife, the Greenwich and Chelsea area is the perfect place to stay in New York.